antIggl/openethereum-deploy/README.md

-# Parity Deploy
+# Openethereum Deploy
-The parity deploy script is used to generate parity deployment configurations.
+The Openethereum deploy script is used to generate openethereum deployment configurations.
 These can range from a single instance development node to a proof of authority network with an arbitrary amount of authority nodes.

 # Requirements